 “Owners and managers use Obligo to streamline their operations, comply with changing regulations, make their listings more appealing to renters, and incentivize renewals.
 As the only non-insurance deposit alternative, Obligo’s credit-based solution keeps landlords secure and renters accountable by combining Open Banking technology with AI-based underwriting and collection capabilities.”

-Obligo noted that insect launching its solution in 2018, it has established partnerships with various propter managers across the U.S., including Beam Living (StuyTown), Aimco, Common Living, Olshan Properties, AJ Clarke, Time Equities, Hunter Lafayette, and Landmark Communities.
+Obligo noted that since launching its solution in 2018, it has established partnerships with various propter managers across the U.S., including Beam Living (StuyTown), Aimco, Common Living, Olshan Properties, AJ Clarke, Time Equities, Hunter Lafayette, and Landmark Communities.
 While sharing more details about the service, Roey Dor, CEO of Obligo, stated:

 “With the economic impact of the COVID-19 crisis, deposit-free renting has never been more relevant.
 We can help families avoid the burden of paying a security deposit at move-in, or return their deposits in the middle of their lease.
 Landlords that utilize our technology enjoy reduced operational costs and are able to promote their properties as deposit-free communities, providing a powerful incentive that drives both move-ins and renewals.”